 Using virtual machines with Compute Engine

-For example, it's easy to set up a LAMP stack or WordPress with GCP Marketplace.
+For example, you can set up a LAMP stack or WordPress with Cloud Marketplace.
 The system deploys a complete, working software stack in just a few minutes on a single instance.
-Before you deploy, GCP Marketplace shows you cost estimates for running the site, gives you clear information about which versions of the software components it installs for you, and lets you customize your configuration by changing component instance names, choosing the machine type, and choosing a disk size, for example.
+Before you deploy, Cloud Marketplace shows you cost estimates for running the site, gives you clear information about which versions of the software components it installs for you, and lets you customize your configuration by changing component instance names, choosing the machine type, and choosing a disk size.
 After you deploy, you have complete control over the Compute Engine instances, their configurations, and the software.

 Setting up manually

-You can also choose to create your infrastructure on Compute Engine manually, either building your configuration from scratch or building on a GCP Marketplace deployment.
-For example, you might want to use a specific version of a software component not offered by GCP Marketplace}, or perhaps you just prefer to install and configure everything on your own.
+You can also create your infrastructure on Compute Engine manually, either building your configuration from scratch or building on a Google Cloud Marketplace deployment.
+For example, you might want to use a version of a software component not offered by Cloud Marketplace, or perhaps you prefer to install and configure everything on your own.

 Providing a complete framework and best practices for setting up a website is beyond the scope of this article.
 But from a high-level view, the technical side of setting up a web-serving infrastructure on Compute Engine requires that you: